Rbeautelus1/FAMUnite/README.md

 # Project
 ## Technology that will be used
 ## a.
-IDE: VS CODe, VITE, React, Tailwind
+IDE: VS Code, VITE, React, Tailwind
 ## b.
 Database: MongoDB
 ## c.
 Screen Design: Figma
 ## d.
 Languages: HTML, CSS, Javascript